Dick Grayson - The Boy Wonder

 Dick Grayson is a 12 year-old who witnesses his parents murder.
 He is then adopted by Bruce Wayne/Batman as his ward and as his sidekick.
 This title was sporadically published between 2005 and 2008, lasting 10 issues until it was eventually canceled because of the long delays due to penciller Jim Lee being unable to meet deadlines.

 The Dark Knight Returns

-Althought Dick Grayson didn't appear in DKR, it was hinted than the dead of the second Robin, Jason Todd created a rift between Grayson and Wayne.
+Althought Dick Grayson didn't appear in DKR, it was hinted that the death of the second Robin, Jason Todd, created a rift between Grayson and Wayne.

 The Dark Knight Strikes again